Unboxed-Software/solana-course/content/anchor-frontend.md

 ### IDL (Interface Description Language)

 When an Anchor program is built, Anchor generates a JSON file called an `IDL`.
 The `IDL` file contains the structure of the program and is used by the client to know how to interact with a specific program.
+It is also possible to generate an `IDL` from a native Solana program using tools like [shank](https://github.com/metaplex-foundation/shank) by Metaplex.
+An `IDL` file is required to interact with a program using the `@project-serum/anchor` package.

 To use the `IDL` in our frontend, we’ll need to include the `IDL` file in our project and then import the file.